 In the final analysis, I believe scientists may discover that Allelopathy and Horizontal Gene Transfer are conjoined in the biology of preventing and treating cancer.
 A robust scientific inquiry may usher in the advent of a whole new era in medicine.

-Why would an 18-year old undergraduate student at Princeton University majoring in molecular biology be so presumptuous to postulate a theory about stopping cancer?
+Why would an 18-year old undergraduate student at Princeton University majoring in molecular biology be so presumptuous to postulate a theory about the reorientation of our biological space in nature; about stopping cancer?